-We request that LATF please add to VM-01 definitions for these 4 items.
+We request that LATF please add to VM-01 definitions for these two items.
 Our suggested wording is shown for each:

-indexed ulife insurance policy -- A life insurance policy provid coverage on an insured person and ha cash surrender value that depend on the performance of a specified external index or indices
+The term “indexed universal life insurance policy” means any universal life insurance policy where the interest credits are linked to an external referent.

-The term “shadow account” means a notional account consisting of premium and interest credits and and expense charges, that is used policy.
+The term “shadow account” means a notional account, typically consisting of premium and interest credits and cost of insurance and expense charges, that is associated with certain types of universal life policies and is used in conjunction with a conditional guarantee that can potentially extend coverage beyond the date at which it would otherwise terminate under the provisions of the policy.

 The alternative definition below of “shadow account”, using the term “secondary guarantee”, is also being exposed.
 Commenters should indicate which definition they prefer and what, if any, changes to the preferred definition LATF should consider.
 LATF will adopt only one of the exposed versions.